evenevan/shorts-deflector/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Leave any questions you have
+about: Ask any questions you have
 title: ''
 labels: question
 assignees: ''